babli-analyst/Tata-1Mg-Homeopathic-Medicine-Analysis/README.md

-- For Diabetes products, the most used brand is Dr Reckeweg & Co having average rating of 4.7.
+- For Diabetes products, the most used brand is Dr Reckeweg & Co with average rating of 4.7.

-- Medicines of SBL Pvt Ltd have the highest percentage of products having rating greater than 4.
+- Medicines of SBL Pvt Ltd have the highest percentage of products with rating greater than 4.

 ![most greater 4 point review](https://github.com/ankitpal154/Capstone_project/assets/139064260/ff8a85f1-2a46-4351-808a-a820497eebaa)